This grilled hanger steak recipe with raita is gonna transform your notion of just how simple yet spectacular grilled steak can be. Swear.

 Grilled hanger steak, unadorned, is nothing shabby.
 But grilled hanger steak with a dollop of this smoky, slightly sweet, incredibly versatile red onion raita?
 Prepare to collect accolades.
 The raita goes with countless things beyond steak, including pita bread, lamb burgers, chicken thighs… Care to let us know how you dished up your raita?
-Let us know in a comment below.–Renee Schettler Rossi
+Let us know in a comment below.
+This recipe has been updated.
+Originally published August 3, 2016.–Renee Schettler Rossi

 What Is Hanger Steak?